How to Remove “This Computer Is Locked” Microsoft Scam 2024

 Quick summary of the best antiviruses for removing the “This Computer is Locked” Microsoft scam

 • 🥇 1.
-Norton 360 — Best overall antivirus for removing fake “This Computer Is Locked” Microsoft alerts.
+Norton 360 — Best antivirus for removing fake “This Computer Is Locked” alerts.

 • 🥈 2.
-Bitdefender — Excellent antivirus suite with a powerful lightweight scanner + lots of extra features.
+Bitdefender — Excellent antivirus with a lightweight scanner + many extras.

 • 🥉 3.
-TotalAV — Best antivirus software with a simple interface for non-technical users.
+TotalAV — Best antivirus for non-technical users with a simple interface.

 Why Did I Get a Message Saying My Computer Is Locked?